 Mourne Trois Pitons National Park

 In addition to the falls, the park also features hot springs, freshwater lakes, and dense forests.
 Among the most popular natural features in the park is the famous Mourne Trois Pitons volcanic mountain, which exceeds 1,300 metres in height.
-It is the highest and most famous mountain in the park.
+It is the highest and most renowned mountain in the park.

 Boiling Lake